A Whole-Body Approach to Your Health

 It is generally accepted that estrogen-based hormone therapies share similar efficacies as well as risks.
 Many FDA-approved and regulated pharmaceutically-manufactured and branded conventional hormone therapies (CHTs) employ bio-identical hormones.

-Since the publication of the Women's Health Initiative (WHI) trial results publicizing an increased risk of stroke, venous thrombosis, and breast cancer and no beneficial effect on coronary heart disease (CHD), use of CHT has declined, and there has been increased interest in alternative approaches.
+Since the publication of the Women's Health Initiative (WHI) trial reporting an increased risk of stroke, venous thrombosis, and breast cancer with conventional hormone therapies, the use of CHT has declined, and there has been increased interest in alternative bio-identical approaches.

 THE BIO-IDENTICAL HORMONE DEBATE: